DFW - Dallas

 The practical recommendation

 For city center trips on a budget: take the train.
-It takes longer but saves $25-60 compared to anything else.
+It takes longer, but at $2-3 it costs a small fraction of any road option.

 For most other trips: Uber or Lyft.
 The combination of reasonable pricing and door-to-door service is hard to beat for everyday use.